jiegliu/helix_tutor/README.md

 w is also right(forward) a word start, it is marked more on measure word 1 word.
     so 8w is rightward 8 words

+when we use w, there are 1 info discarded in vim, cursor and the selection from origin cursor to new curso which is kept in helix, good design, i just egc change the word, vim need key wce ... but if just deleting, better on helix, one key less then vim. but more brain calculating on space..

 why not 2 w is go on right 2nd word, select the word??? cuz of current is the 1st word, ugly impl